vishkashpvp/cashflow-tracker/README.md

 Navigate to client directory and run `npm start` for a dev server for frontend(client) and visit `http://localhost:4200/`.

-Navigate to server directory and run `go run main.go` for a dev server for backend(server) and visit `http://localhost:8080/hello`.
+Navigate to server directory and run `go run main.go` or `go run .` for a dev server for backend(server) and visit `http://localhost:8080/ping`.

 ### Prerequisites